Starting a new job and trying to understand French labor laws can be overwhelming. Here’s what you need to know about working in France.

 Following the UK’s departure from the EU in 2021, citizens of the UK also now need a work permit to legally work in France.
 It is worth noting that UK citizens who had been resident in France prior to 1 January 2021 did not lose their right to continue living and working in the country.
 However, any British nationals looking to work in France after 1 January 2021 have to apply for a work permit.
 Additionally, as of 1 October 2021, all British nationals who wish to live in France for longer than three months must have a residence permit.

-If you are not an EU/EEA/EFTA citizen, your best option is finding an employer willing to sponsor you.
+If you are not an EU/EEA/EFTA citizen, then your best option is to find an employer who is willing to sponsor you.
 Your employer will then handle all the residence permit paperwork.
 Though there are other ways to gain a work permit, this is the most straightforward way.

 Employment contracts in France